A Bold Vision

 South Dakota joins WICHE.

-WCET – the WICHE Cooperative for Educational Telecommunications launches to address the practice, policy, and advocacy of distance education.
+WCET – the WICHE Cooperative for Educational Technologies launches to address the practice, policy, and advocacy of distance education.

 Richard Jonsen is appointed the executive director of WICHE.